Schoony415/MendixWidgetReadme/readme.md

 # Pull up a seat

 #### Documented by Josh Schoonover the Intern

-This will be the documentation with links on creating a widget in 2024 with all the difficultys of working with depercated libraries.
+This will be the documentation with links on creating a map widget in 2024 with all the difficultys of working with depercated libraries.

 ## NPM and Node.js